ABOUT THE WORKS

 The Night of All Our Souls

 This painting was created on the eve of Spring, in 2021, as a psychological landscape, in response to the Covid-19 situation we are all living through.
 Trees by their very structure and growth habit exhibit anthropomorphic qualities.
 In this work I explore visual ambiguity, so that spatially the trees appear elongated reaching for the stars, while at the same time floating within “a state of mind” expressed through modulated blues and deep mauves.
 The cluster of stars depicted is The Pleiades, known as the Seven Sisters, accompanied by the constellation, The Bear, which usually appears with them.
 They are seen around the time of the Spring Equinox which is when I created this painting.
 In Greek mythology The Pleiades are also known as celestial doves: symbols of peace and harmony.
 Music and poetry are important inspirations for me, and this painting references the moving libretto from Benjamin Britten’s ‘Peter Grimes’: ‘Now the Great Bear and Pleiades....are drawing up the clouds of human grief...’
 Suggestive of numinous experiences, this is a painting to be quietly contemplated and pondered upon.
+The tapestry-effect garden is a reference to the Hortus Conclusus - a form of sanctuary garden.

 Towards a Kinder Form of Nature